Culture of Texas: Political

-The political culture of Texas is mainly traditionalistic and individualistic.
-The traditionalistic views want the social hierarchy and norms to remain the same and influence policies such as same sex marriage and abortion.
-These views have also contributed to the low voter turnout experienced in Texas, since Texas has a history of voter suppression, with it being cited as being viewed as an economic perk.
-Individualistic views focus on yourself or your immediate family or friends.
-This contributes to lower taxes and lack of income tax.
+Texas’ political culture is generally described as a blend of traditionalist and individualistic orientations.
+Traditionalist values emphasize maintaining established social hierarchies and influence policies on issues such as same-sex marriage and abortion, while also contributing to historically low voter turnout.
+Individualistic values prioritize self-reliance and the interests of family or close networks, shaping preferences for lower taxes and the absence of a state income tax.

 Other

-The Texas Folklife Festival is an annual event sponsored by the University of Texas at San Antonio's Institute of Texan Cultures celebrating the many ethnicities represented in the population of the state of Texas.
+The Texas Folklife Festival is an annual event sponsored by the University of Texas at San Antonio's Institute of Texan Cultures celebrating the ethnicities represented in the population of the state of Texas.
 Thousands attend the three-day event each year, which features food, crafts, music, and dances from ethnic groups that immigrated to Texas.

-A 2015 report by non-profit organization Mission: Readiness found that 73% of military-aged youth in Texas were physically ineligible for military service due to issues with obesity and ill-health, a rate much higher than the national average.
+A 2015 report by non-profit organization Mission: Readiness found that 73% of military-aged youth in Texas were physically ineligible for military service due to issues with obesity and ill-health, a rate significantly higher than the national average.